huangjin1995/daily_book_notes/Michael Collins/Chapter 2 The Tagging Problem-2019-01-09.md

 1. Mapping low-frequency words to pseudo-words (**word class** depending on prefixes, suffixes etc).

-A drawback of the approach is hancraft...
+A drawback of the approach is that some care is needed in defining the mapping to pseudo-words: this mapping may vary depending on the task being considered.

 2. Using the ideas of log-linear models.

-:question:

 ​	==notes==: Each general algorithm should consider the specific solution for the specific problem!